justahero/qrcode-wasm-bindgen/README.md

-# QR code example
+# WebAssembly Example

 An example project with Rust, WebAssembly & Web workers using [wasm-bindgen](https://rustwasm.github.io/wasm-bindgen/).

 The purpose of this repository is to provide different versions on how to run Rust code in WebAssembly in order to render a number of QR codes.
 These versions are structured as follows, if **wasm-bindgen** used, and how many web workers.